Hornbill-Docs/data-imports-guide/data-imports-guide/cloud-users/entraid.md

-## Step 1: Set Up a Keysafe Key
+## Step 1: Set Up a KeySafe Key

-To securely connect Hornbill to your Entra ID, you’ll first need to create something called a **Keysafe Key**.
+To securely connect Hornbill to your Entra ID, you’ll first need to create something called a **KeySafe Key**.

 This key safely stores your login credentials and gives Hornbill permission to access your Entra ID user data.

 - Use the **Entra ID User Import** Key type.
-- For help creating the key, follow the [Keysafe setup guide](/esp-config/security/keysafe) in the Hornbill Platform Configuration Guide.
+- For help creating the key, follow the [KeySafe setup guide](/esp-config/security/keysafe) in the Hornbill Platform Configuration Guide.

-Once your Keysafe Key is ready and connected to your Entra ID account, you’re all set to move on.
+Once your KeySafe Key is ready and connected to your Entra ID account, you’re all set to move on.